Posts filed under ‘Special Rants’

 Age Discrimination Is Not Just Illegal – It is Wrong

-In America, it is illegal to discrimination against employees on the basis of race, gender, religion,… or AGE!
+In America, it is illegal to discriminate against employees on the basis of race, gender, religion,… or AGE!
 However, the last attribute is the one I have found missing most often from explicit lists in anti-discrimination policies of public school districts.
 And the rhetoric in the field suggests that this omission is not accidental.

 I’ve had it.
 The excerpt below came from a New York Magazine article about a principal in an elite public school in the Bronx, but it could have arisen just about anywhere in education…